You are here

 Dr. Sara Blaylock’s research on experimental art and state culture in the Cold War Eastern Bloc countries contributes to debates on the cultural legacy of communism currently taking place in both academia and the arts.
 In addition to her PhD in Visual Studies from the University of California at Santa Cruz, she holds a BFA in Media Arts from the California College of the Arts, and is eager to support students pursuing both creative and academic futures.
 Dr. Blaylock has received support from institutions leading the study of art history, including the College Art Association and the Museum of Modern Art.
 Her research has been published in a variety of academic and arts venues, including in translation.

 Dr. Jamie L. Ratliff teaches classes on Contemporary, Non-Western, and Latin American Art.
 Her research interests broadly focus on gender and art, representations of women, and social justice and protest in Latin America.
-Her writings have been published in international journals such as Arteologie, the Journal of Curatorial Studies, n.paradoxa: international feminist art journal, Nierika: Journal of Art Studies, and in the volumes, Feminism and Museums: Intervention, Disruption, Change.
+Her writings have been published in international journals such as Arteologie, the Journal of Curatorial Studies, n.paradoxa: international feminist art journal, Nierika: Journal of Art Studies, Public Art Dialogue, and in the volumes, Feminism and Museums: Intervention, Disruption, Change.
 She also has local curatorial experience and is interested in the development of global art history and global exhibitions of contemporary art.
 She is a working board member for Prøve Gallery, a non-profit experimental contemporary art space in Duluth, MN.
-And she is a member of the FACilitation Leadership Team for the Duluth-based activist organization, the Feminist Action Collective.

 Dr. Jennifer D. Webb’s classes explore the history of visual culture, architecture, and urban form.
 Her research considers patronage practice and the role of women in Renaissance Italy as well as in the history of Duluth.
 In her urban planning class, ArtH 2300: The City as a Work of Art, students work on “real-world” projects with stakeholders in the City of Duluth.
 She serves on the Boards of the Duluth Art Institute and Glensheen: the Historic Congdon Estate and is an active member of the Junior League of Duluth.